Hood Herbalism Course

 The course is offered via Zoom live stream for full participation.
 In addition, a recorded option with closed captioning is uploaded each week.

-*Payment plans and accommodations/support are definitely available for folks that need it.
+*Payment plans and accommodations/support are definitely available for folks that need them.

 This is a Queer and Trans friendly space.
 We use gender neutral language when addressing the entire class.
 We are also super thoughtful with people's pronouns.
 We ask, we remember, and we respect the pronouns people use.